Homebase Vs. Clockify (2026): Which Time Tracking Tool Is Right For You?

 - Mark hours as billable or non-billable

-You need to verify shift attendance, prevent buddy punching, and ensure break compliance for hourly workers in restaurants or retail?
+Which one fits?
+You need shift attendance verification, buddy punch prevention, and break compliance for hourly workers in restaurants or retail?
 Homebase is built for that.
-You're tracking time across multiple projects where team members need flexible entry methods and unlimited free access?
+Tracking time across multiple projects where team members need flexible entry methods and unlimited free access?
 Clockify works for agencies and project teams.

-Homebase HR & Compliance handles what small businesses with hourly teams need—onboarding paperwork, time off policies, break law compliance with FLSA, and HR expert access.
-The AI assistant screens job applications based on your criteria.
+Homebase handles what small businesses with hourly teams actually need: onboarding paperwork, time off policies, break law compliance, and access to certified HR advisors on the All-in-One plan.

 Homebase HR:

-- Collects I-9 and W-4 forms electronically with e-signatures
+- Collects I-9s and W-4s electronically with e-signatures

 - Configures PTO policies with automatic accrual based on hours worked